Your cart

 Leaks, Rashes, and Other Real-Life Moments

 With Darcey, I made the rookie mistake of starting straight with birth-to-potty nappies.
 They were too big at first, which meant more leaks, especially overnight.
-I also didn’t know there were better-fitted newborn options.
+At the time, I didn’t realise how much difference a well-fitted newborn nappy can make in those early weeks.

-We had one nasty rash episode after switching to a supermarket own-brand washing powder.
-It irritated her skin almost immediately, so we went back to our usual detergent and the problem cleared.
+We also had one nasty rash episode after switching to a supermarket own-brand washing powder.
+Her skin reacted almost immediately, so we went straight back to our usual detergent and the rash cleared quickly.

 Potty Training: The Unexpected Bonus